 - Plain Water: If exercising less than an hour, plain water is just fine, maybe with a squeeze of lemon juice or other flavoring if preferred for taste.

-- Drink to Thirst: Updated guidelines in 2006 caution endurance runners and walkers that overdrinking can cause hyponatremia, so exercisers should use thirst as their guide rather than forcing fluids.
+- Drink to Thirst: The old advice, still given by some coaches, was to drink, drink, drink and that thirst couldn't be trusted to tell you when you needed to drink.
+However, slower runners and walkers were taking that too much to heart and ending up with hyponatremia.
+That is a serious condition.
+Updated guidelines in 2006 caution endurance runners and walkers that overdrinking can cause hyponatremia, so most exercisers should use thirst as their guide rather than forcing fluids.

 Sources: Bateman, D. N..
 "Effects of meal temperature and volume on the emptying of liquid from the human stomach."
 Journal of Physiology 331(1982): 461–467.